 Being able to protect your precious child against some of the most unpleasant and damaging diseases is an advantage that no parent should pass up.
-Gina Labovitz, MD, FAAP, of Ross Bridge Medical Center Pediatrics in Hoover, Alabama, is a board-certified pediatrician who knows how valuable it is to provide children with the assurance of better health using modern immunization programs.
+The Team at Ross Bridge Medical Center Pediatrics in Hoover, Alabama, knows how valuable it is to provide children with the assurance of better health using modern immunization programs.
 If you want to know more about immunization or to book your child in for their vaccinations, call the clinic today, or use the online tool.

 Immunization is an invaluable tool that helps you protect your child’s health and is one of the best ways to safeguard your child’s future.
 By following the recommended vaccination schedule, you’re preventing them from contracting diseases such as:

 Being vaccinated against serious, potentially life-threatening illnesses ensures your child doesn’t experience the misery of being sick or risk any complications that could have long-term consequences.

 Immunization uses the body’s immune system to create a defense against specific infections.
 When an infection enters your body, the immune system recognizes it as a threat and stimulates your white blood cells to produce antibodies.
 These antibodies are like a biological army on a mission to wipe out the invading infection, and they do a remarkable job of keeping you healthy.

 Once your body overcomes the infection, the antibodies can identify an invading bacteria or virus that’s the same as one they’ve already encountered and eradicate it very quickly, often before you experience any symptoms.

 This immune response works even if it’s years after the initial infection.
 This is why if you’ve had a disease such as chicken pox or measles, you won’t get it again — your body has antibodies ready and waiting to destroy the virus if you come into contact with it.